Shaping facts to feelings – debating intellectual dishonesty

 It was a year that refused neat endings.

 It began in a wasteland – Gaza as moral ground zero – and moved, restlessly, through revolutions real and imagined: Trump as symptom and accelerant, Putin as a man racing his own shadow, Syria forever at the crossroads where history idles and then accelerates without warning.
 Gaza returned, again and again, sunrise and false dawn, as spectacle and strategy; Sudan burned in near silence; Venezuela re-entered the frame as empire’s backyard as the US disinterred its Monrovian legacy.
-In That Howling Infinite featured pieces on each of these – several in many cases , twenty in all, plus a few of relevance to them, including an overview of journalist Robert Fisk’s last book.
+In That Howling Infinite featured pieces on each of these – several in many cases , twenty in all, plus a few of relevance to them, including an overview of journalist Robert Fisk’s last book (The Night of Power – Robert Fisk’s bitter epilogue).
+A broadranging historical piece written in the previous year and deferred, Modern history is built upon exodus and displacement, provided a corrective of sorts to the distorted narratives that have emerged in recent years due to a dearth of historical knowledge and the partisan weaponisation of words.

 It was almost as light relief that we turned to other subjects.
 Of particular interest was AI.
 Approaching remorselessly yet almost unrecognised in recent years, it banged a loud gong and crept from curiosity to condition, from tool to weather system, quietly rewriting the newsroom, the internet, and the idea of authorship.
 ChatGPT and other chatbots appeared not as saviours but as promise and peril in equal measure.
 By year end, we were fretting about using ChatGPT too much and regarding it as something to moderate like alcohol or fatty foods.
 We published three pieces on the subject in what seemed like rapid succession, and then pestered out – sucked into the machinery, I fear.